Quick And Easy Black Wax Furniture Makeover

 Highlighting with Wax On Bare Wood

-*If you want a more subtle look on your bare wood, trying waxing the wood with a clear wax before applying the black.
+*If you want a more subtle look on your bare wood, try waxing the wood with clear wax before applying the black.

 Black Wax Furniture | Beautiful Cabinet Makeover